YonghuiDong/Miso/README.md

 iso.C <- rbind(iso.C5, iso.C4, iso.C3)
 ```

-The decomposed step is usually only necessasy for iso.C, as the result list has been significantly reduced. we do not have to do it again for iso.D.
+The decomposition step is only usually necessasy for iso.C, as the result list has been significantly reduced. we do not have to do it again for iso.D.